Geography of Israel

 The geography of Israel is very diverse, with desert conditions in the south, and snow-capped mountains in the north.
-Israel is located at the eastern end of the Mediterranean Sea in Western Asia.
+Israel is located at the eastern end of the Mediterranean Sea in West Asia.
 It is bounded to the north by Lebanon, the northeast by Syria, the east by Jordan and the West Bank, and to the southwest by Egypt.
 To the west of Israel is the Mediterranean Sea, which makes up the majority of Israel's 273 km coastline, and the Gaza Strip.
 Israel has a small coastline on the Red Sea in the south.

 Israel's area is approximately 20770 km2, which includes 445 km2 of inland water.
 Israel stretches 424 km from north to south, and its width ranges from 114 km at its widest point to 10 km at its narrowest point.
 It has an Exclusive Economic Zone of 26352 km2.

 The Israeli-occupied territories include the West Bank, 5879 km2, East Jerusalem, 70 km2 and the Golan Heights, 1150 km2.
 Geographical features in these territories will be noted as such.
 Of these areas, Israel has annexed East Jerusalem and the Golan Heights, an act not recognized by the international community.

 Southern Israel is dominated by the Negev desert, covering some 16000 km2, more than half of the country's total land area.
 The north of the Negev contains the Judean Desert, which, at its border with Jordan, contains the Dead Sea which, at -417 m is the lowest point on Earth.
 The inland area of central Israel is dominated by the Judean Hills of the West Bank, whilst the central and northern coastline consists of the flat and fertile Israeli coastal plain.
 Inland, the northern region contains the Mount Carmel mountain range, which is followed inland by the fertile Jezreel Valley, and then the hilly Galilee region.
 The Sea of Galilee is located beyond this region and is bordered to the east by the Golan Heights, a plateau bordered to the north by the Israeli-occupied part of the Mount Hermon massif, which includes the highest point under Israel's control, a peak of 2224 m.
 The highest point in territory internationally recognized as Israeli is Mount Meron at 1208 m.